What is haemochromatosis?

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

 There is no cure for haemochromatosis, but treatments can keep it under control.

 - following a low iron diet, if suggested by your doctor

 - avoiding vitamin C supplements, as these increase iron absorption

 You might also be advised to have some blood taken out of your body regularly.
-This is known as venesection.
-If it is done regularly, venesection lowers your iron levels and can lead to an improvement in your health.
+This is known as venesection or phlebotomy.
+If it is done regularly, venesection lowers the iron levels and can lead to an improvement in health.

 Contact Haemochromatosis Australia to get more information about support groups for haemochromatosis.